tamas6/fdp-website/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  content: 'Fair Data Protocol provides various libraries and packages for developers
+  content: Fair Data Protocol provides various libraries and packages for developers
     to build using it. <br><br>The underlying storage is FairOS-dfs, based on Swarm decentralized storage.
 It can be accessed through browser libraries or a dedicated client.<br><br>Blossom browser extension is the user agent, that allows dApps